dip-proto/fastly.js/docs/examples/load-balancing.md

   }
 }

 # A director over the health-checked backends.
-Unhealthy backends are
+Backends marked
-# skipped automatically when the director picks a target.
+# unhealthy are skipped when the director picks a target.
 director health_director random {
   { .backend = server1; .weight = 1; }
   { .backend = server2; .weight = 1; }